 1.3 Circumference of a circle

 You may have noticed that a new term has slipped in to the title of this section.
 The term circumference refers to the distance around the outside of a circle – its perimeter.
-The perimeter and the circumference of a circle mean exactly the same, it’s just that when referring to circles you would normally use the term circumference rather than perimeter.
+The perimeter and the circumference of a circle mean exactly the same, it’s just that when referring to circles you would normally use the term circumference.

 The circumference of a circle is the distance around its edge.
 That is, its perimeter.
 Before learning how to work out the circumference of a circle, look at these two key terms: diameter and radius.
 Radius, or r, is the distance from the centre of the circle to the edge.
 Diameter, or d, is the distance from one edge of the circle to the other, passing through the centre of the circle.